Bayesian polarization calibration and imaging in very long baseline interferometry

 where $(u,v)$ are the Fourier domain coordinates, $(x,y)$ are the image domain coordinates, and $\mathbb{FT}$ is the Fourier transform operator. \\

-Since the observed data is incomplete and corrupted by atmospheric and instrumental effects, we obtain a low-fidelity image, also known as the dirty map, from a direct Fourier transform of the visibility data.
+Since the observed data are incomplete and corrupted by atmospheric and instrumental effects, we obtain a low-fidelity image, also known as the dirty map, from a direct Fourier transform of the visibility data.
 Inferring the real source structure from radio interferometric data is an ill-posed inverse problem, and therefore a unique solution does not exist.
 Thus, additional assumptions, prior knowledge, or other regularizers of the solution space are required to obtain high-fidelity images from radio interferometric data in image reconstruction.

 The measurement equation (Eq. \ref{eq:measurement_equation}) can be generalized for full polarization observation, and the instrumental and atmospheric data corruption can be described by Jones matrices \citep{Jones_1941}.
-As a result, the radio interferometer measurement equation (RIME) for the full polarimetric visibility matrix $\mathbf{V}$ in the circular polarization basis is given by\citep{Smirnov_2011}:
+As a result, the radio interferometer measurement equation (RIME) for the full polarimetric visibility matrix $\mathbf{V}$ on the basis of circular polarization is given by\citep{Smirnov_2011}

-where $\mathbf{V}_{ij}$ is the visibility matrix consisting of four complex correlation functions by the signal from the right-hand circular polarization (RCP) $R$ and the signal from the left-hand circular polarization (LCP) $L$:
+where $\mathbf{V}_{ij}$ is the visibility matrix consisting of four complex correlation functions by the signal from the right-hand circular polarization (RCP) $R$ and the signal from the left-hand circular polarization (LCP) $L$

 where the asterisk $*$ denotes a complex conjugate,